OpenDSA/OpenDSA/RST/en/Development/ExternalSort.rst

 Under this model, a sorting algorithm reads a block of data into a buffer in main memory, performs some processing on it, and at some future time writes it back to disk.
-From Module :numref:`Secondary` we see that reading or writing a block from disk takes on the order of one million times longer than a memory access.
+:ref:`Recall that <Secondary>` reading or writing a block from disk takes on the order of one million times longer than a memory access.
-Based on this fact, we can reasonably expect that the records contained in a single block can be sorted by an internal sorting algorithm such as Quicksort in less time than is required to read or write the block.
+Based on this fact, we can reasonably expect that the records contained in a single block can be sorted by an internal sorting algorithm such as :ref:`Quicksort Quicksort <Quicksort>` in less time than is required to read or write the block.

 Under good conditions, reading from a file in sequential